 Which Pre-Shave Oil is Best?

 There are myriad pre-shave oils from which to choose.
 It may be necessary to try a few before settling on one – but following these basic guidelines can set you in the right direction.

 Look for natural ingredients.
 Most pre-shave oils are largely or entirely natural—but it doesn’t hurt to check the label.
-Synthetic preservatives and fragrances can irritate skin.
+Synthetic preservatives and fragrances can irritate the skin.